Can you make money from vlogging?

 Let’s discuss the traditional approaches to making money on YouTube first.

 Now let’s come to the unexpected and unique ways you can generate money from vlogging.
-All of these are rarely used but you can make a lot of money using these techniques with your vlogs.
+They rarely used these but you can make a lot of money using these techniques with your vlogs.

-Selling Video LUTs: LUT’s or Look Up Tables are like filters.
+- Selling Video LUTs: LUTs or Look-Up Tables are like filters.
 Essentially a set of numbers your hardware or software identifies to change the colors of an image.
 As you know color grading is a very complex process and adding LUT to your vlogs makes your life so much easier.
 Now how do you make money with this concept on YouTube?
-Say you made a beautiful video with color grading and editing, why not make some bucks with the setting you worked so hard to find.
-This is what travel vlogger Sverre Ryland Glomnes does.
-He posts beautiful videos on his YouTube channel and then sells his LUTs, sound effects, and anything else he creates in the process of making his vlogs.
+Say you made a beautiful video with color grading and editing, why not make some bucks with the setting you worked so hard to find?
+This travel vlogger Sverre Ryland Glomnes does.
+He posts beautiful videos on his YouTube channel and then sells his LUTs, sound effects, and anything else he creates in making his vlogs.
 Unique right?

-Selling Vlogger Kits: There’s nothing better than a vlogger selling you vlogging equipment and the vloggers on YouTube know this.
+- Selling Vlogger Kits: There’s nothing better than a vlogger selling you vlogging equipment and the vloggers on YouTube know this.
 Vlogger kits are just another type of digital product that you can sell online easily.
-It’s an extension of the LUT idea.
+It extends the LUT idea.
 Just take all the things you create or use in making your videos, make a package of them and sell them online.
 If you want to get an example of how it’s done, check out “VFXnut’s vlogger’s pack’’.
 Easy money from vlogging.

 Now you know how you can make money from your vlogging channel.
 What the techniques are, the conventional and non-conventional ways of monetizing your YouTube vlogging channel, what the eligibility requirements are, and most importantly how much money you can potentially make.
 Keep visiting us to stay updated for important tips, tricks, and techniques related to vlogging!